Brake Hose Problems

 Internal brake hose damage during inspection or service

 Use of non-approved hose clamping devices such as vise grips (See Figure 58.1) Vise grips or similar tools can permanently damage the internal structure of even a new hose.

 Hanging caliper by the hose during inspection or service as shown in Figure 58.2.
 Hanging a caliper by the hose puts undue stress on the internal structure of the hose and can cause permanent damage.
 Some light truck calipers weigh as much as 18lbs.
 Calipers should be supported during service, as shown in Figure 58.3.

 Use an alternate method for preventing fluid loss during service such as:

 - Use a tire valve stem to plug the brake hose at the banjo bolt opening.

 - Change the caliper only when the replacement part is available to prevent excessive fluid loss.

 Cause 2 Solution:

-Support caliper during inspection and service using pipe hook or other suitable tool. do not rest caliper on suspension or frame as it will probably fall off and could create even ore damage to the hose.
+Support caliper during inspection and service using pipe hook or another suitable tool.
+Do not rest the caliper on suspension or frame as it will probably fall off and could create even more damage to the hose.